Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7ICCduhRHfw.md

 ### Transcript

-> do you drink coffee no i don't
+> do you drink coffee no I don't